 Also of interest is that Rio Rancho has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Rio Rancho telecommute to their jobs.
+Overall, about 15.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Rio Rancho, however, is that residents on average have to contend with a long commute, spending on average 30.70 minutes every day commuting to work.

-The education level of Rio Rancho citizens is very high relative to the national average among all cities (21.84%): 34.01% of adults in Rio Rancho have a bachelor's degree or even advanced degree.
+The citizens of Rio Rancho are very well educated compared to the average community in the nation: 34.01% of adults in Rio Rancho have a bachelor's degree or even advanced degree.

 The per capita income in Rio Rancho in 2022 was $41,278, which is upper middle income relative to New Mexico and the nation.
 This equates to an annual income of $165,112 for a family of four.
 However, Rio Rancho contains both very wealthy and poor people as well.